Last updated on December 6th, 2023

 Take Advantage of Natural Light

-Window shots are also some of the best shots for newborn photography.
+- Window shots are also some of the best shots for newborn photography.
 This is because natural light from windows tends to be softer light.
 This won’t emphasize the redness or bumps that tend to come with newborn babies.

-The shadows from the natural light will add depth to those cute baby lumps and rolls.
+- The shadows from the natural light will add depth to those cute baby lumps and rolls.
 Try placing the baby at an angle to the window to get this effect.

-Unpredictability is key
+Unpredictability is Key

-Babies can be fussy and are often unpredictable.
+Babies can be fussy and are unpredictable.
 Don’t have your heart set on getting one specific shot.
 Don’t spend your energy on that one shot.
 You will miss all the other opportunities for fantastic shots during that time if you do.
 If the baby is awake, try capturing their wide eyes.

 If that doesn’t work, try more shots in mom or dad’s arms, where they will most likely be more comfortable.
 Move on to the next pose available for whatever doesn’t work.
 Be flexible with these poses and be open to variety.

 Have the Whole Family Participate

-It will ease mom and dad if they can hold their baby, and require less energy setting up a pose.
+It will ease mom and dad if they can hold their baby in the photo shoot and require less energy setting up a pose.
 You can also get some together as a whole family, then just siblings and baby.
 Photograph just mom with baby, then dad with the baby.

-You can work in unique poses, like over the shoulder poses, that will add more variety to your photo session.
+You can work in unique poses, like over-the-shoulder poses, that will add more variety to your photo session.

 Make Careful Edits

-Your work is just getting started after the photo session.
-Editing can make or break the mood of a newborn photography session.
-Try to make the shadows lighter for a softer look.
+Your work is just getting started after the photo session editing can make or break the mood of a newborn photography session.
+Here are some editing tips:

-Alter colors and hues.
-Alter saturation and luminance, for pastels often used in newborn photography.
+- Alter colors and hues.
+Alter saturation and luminance for pastels often used in newborn photography.

-Use the healing brush for any newborn acne, which is also common.
+- Use the healing brush for any newborn acne, which is also common.
 You’re going to want to use Photoshop or Lightroom for both techniques.

-Remember not to make the photos look too smooth.
+- Remember not to make the photos look too smooth.
 Airbrushing can often get out of hand.
 Mom and dad want to remember some of those imperfections of their newborn in their first days.

-It’s best to go light on this editing practice.
+- It’s best to go light on this editing practice.
 With that being the case, you will want to stay far away from using skin blur.
 Babies have soft skin naturally.

-You’ll also want to leave other imperfections such as birthmarks and cowlicks well enough alone.
+- You’ll also want to leave other imperfections, such as birthmarks and cowlicks, well enough alone.
 Mom and dad often love those naturally perfect imperfections.

-Newborn Photography is a Special Skill
+Newborn Photography is a Specialized Skill

 If you have a knack for babies and people often compliment you on how well you work with them, newborn photography is for you.
 If you are not quite so patient (or creative, for that matter), newborn photography may be outside your area.

 Good luck with your venture into newborn photography!